Thejuse/SocialColors/README.md

 3. Check out the examples to start using socialColors

 ### Using Less/SCSS
-1. Copy the `socialColors.less` or `socialColors.scss`  in your Less/SCSS/CSS directory.
+1. Copy the `socialColors.scss` or `socialColors.css`  in your SCSS/CSS directory.
 2. Open your project and edit the things you want.
-3. Re-Complie your Less/SCCS if using a static compiler.
+3. Re-Complie your SCCS if using a static compiler.
 Otherwise, you should be good to go.
 4. Check out the examples

 ### Using CDN
-CSS - `<link rel="stylesheet" href="https://cdn.jseidl.at/socialcolors/socialcolors.css">`
+CSS - `<link rel="stylesheet" href="https://unpkg.com/socialcolors@3.0.0/css/socialcolors.css">`
-Min-CSS - `<link rel="stylesheet" href="https://cdn.jseidl.at/socialcolors/socialcolors.min.css">`
+Min-CSS - `<link rel="stylesheet" href="https://unpkg.com/socialcolors@3.0.0/css/socialcolors.min.css">`

 ### Using NPM
 `npm install socialcolors` - Add to your NPM-Project